 Session – Minimize End User Disruption

-Make the Windows update experience smooth and seamless for your IT team and your end users.
+Make the Windows update experience smooth and seamless for your IT team and end-users.
 More details https://myignite.techcommunity.microsoft.com/sessions/81684